anywhichway/doxl/README.md

-# doxl v0.1.6
+# doxl v0.1.7

-Like GraphQL except for Javascript objects, pattern matching extraction and transformation of sub-objects from Javascript objects.
+Kind-of like GraphQL except for Javascript objects, pattern matching extraction and transformation of sub-objects from Javascript objects.

-Just 896 bytes compressed and gzipped.
+Just 973 bytes compressed and gzipped.

 # Installation

 npm install doxl

-The browser version does not require transpiling but exists at `browser/doxl.js`.
+The browser version exists at `browser/doxl.js`.

 # Usage